openstack-archive/solum/README.rst

 =====
 Application Lifecycle Management

-An OpenStack related project designed to make cloud services easier to consume and integrate into your application development process.
+An OpenStack project designed to make cloud services easier to consume and integrate into your application development process.

 Overview